Nm (Unix)

-nm (name mangling) is a Unix command used to dump the symbol table and their attributes from a binary executable file (including libraries, compiled object modules, shared-object files, and standalone executables).
+nm is a Unix command used to dump the symbol table and their attributes from a binary executable file (including libraries, compiled object modules, shared-object files, and standalone executables).

 The output from nm distinguishes between various symbol types.
 For example, it differentiates between a function that is supplied by an object module and a function that is required by it. nm is used as an aid for debugging, to help resolve problems arising from name conflicts and C++ name mangling, and to validate other parts of the toolchain.

 This command is shipped with a number of later versions of Unix and similar operating systems including Plan 9.
 The GNU Project ships an implementation of nm as part of the GNU Binutils package.

+The etymology is that in the old Version 7 Unix, nm's manpage used the term name list instead of symbol table.